GoogleCloudPlatform/google-cloud-visualstudio/README.md

 sure that you have at least version 174.0.0 of the Cloud SDK installed when running the extension.

 You can install the Google Cloud SDK from <https://cloud.google.com/sdk/>.
-You will also need to make sure that you have **kubectl** component.
-It is used for interactions with Google Container Engine.
+You will also need to make sure that you have the **kubectl** component.
+It is used for interactions with Google Kubernetes Engine.

 You can make sure that you have all the necessary components installed by running the command:
 ```bash